ChalmersGU-data-structure-courses/dsabook/src/E13-general-trees.md

 binary trees.
 We consider such trees in this chapter.
 To distinguish them from binary trees, we use the term [general tree]{.term}.

-In this module we will examine general tree terminology and define a basic ADT for general trees.
+In this module we will examine general tree terminology and define a basic class for general trees.

 ### General Tree Definitions and Terminology